FarronF/limerick-council-meetings/meetings/2021/01/25-Virtual Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 27th November 2021.md

 Reflecting the national lockdown, passenger numbers through Shannon Airport fell by 99%

 with huge knock-on impacts for tourism and commerce across the Mid-West.
+Combined with
+---
-Combined with--- 9
+9

 restrictions on mobility, footfall in Limerick City Centre collapsed by over 80% compared to